ChaoticaDev/AdVoice-WebNav/README.md

   Test it out: https://ubersnip.com/UberSnip_VoiceAPI/demo.php

-  Currently, the only command built in right now is "search for".
-By saying "search for 'candy'", the server will return a response : voice_search('candy'), and call the function.
-It's simple to use, just load the example page, and say "search for %s".

   Adding a command is very easy, and straight forward.
 Just add the following to request.php

   	$TCMD = new COMMAND_CENTRAL();